Sean-Meyers/CMPUT404-project-socialdistribution/README.md

 ## CMPUT 404 Social Distribution
-This is school project at the University of Alberta, for CMPUT 404.
+This is a school project at the University of Alberta, for CMPUT 404.

 Website: https://cmput-404-project-socialdistribution.vercel.app/auth